Benjamin Hazard Field: Career

 After schooling in Westchester and at North Salem Academy, he moved to New York and entered the mercantile business of his uncle, Hickson W. Field (grandfather of Princess di Triggiano Brancaccio, lady in waiting to the Queen of Italy), at 170-176 John Street.
 At the age of 18, Field became a partner in 1832.
 After his uncle retired in 1838, Field assumed control of the entire business, rapidly gaining "both fortune and fame."
 Field eventually retired from the business, which his son Cortlandt joined in 1861, and renamed Cortlandt de P. Field & Co. in 1865.
 He fully retired from business in 1875.

 In 1863, Field became vice-president of the New York Eye and Ear Infirmary, later serving as president in 1884.
 He was a founder of the New York Free Circulating Library and became involved with the New York Dispensary, the Roosevelt Hospital, the New York Institute for the Instruction of the Deaf and Dumb, and the Home for Incurables in the Bronx which Field helped found in 1866, serving as its first president.
 He was largely responsible for the Farragut Monument in Madison Square Park (an outdoor bronze sculpture of David Farragut by sculptor Augustus Saint-Gaudens on an exedra designed by architect Stanford White).

 In 1870, he became the 16th President of the Saint Nicholas Society of the City of New York.
 Field was a member of the New-York Historical Society, serving as its treasurer, vice president, and president beginning in 1885.

 Personal life

 On January 19, 1838, Field was married to Catherine Matilda Van Cortlandt de Peyster (1818–1886).
-Catherine was the daughter of Frederic de Peyster and Helen Livingston (née Hake) de Peyster.
+Catherine was the daughter of Frederic de Peyster and Anne (née Beekman) de Peyster.
 She was the aunt of author and philanthropist John Watts de Peyster (through her brother Frederic de Peyster) and Frederic James de Peyster (through her brother James Ferguson De Peyster).
 Together, they lived on the northern edge of Madison Square Park at 21 East 26th Street and were the parents of: